 Often, as already mentioned, old icon painters liked to show the tops of things, as though flat surfaces were tilted toward the viewer instead of being upright.
 That enabled them to show, for example, a person standing on a platform with much of the platform actually seen, instead of a person just standing on a line.
 There was sometimes an effort to show more than one side of a square or rectangular object, which resulted in odd geometrical forms rather like early versions of David Hockney’s efforts to show objects from multiple sides.
 And also often (but not always) the size of a figure indicated its importance, or indicated to the viewer the most significant part of an image.

-What we do know is that even in so classic and oft-quoted an example as Andrei Rublyov’s “Old Testament Trinity,” the odd perspective does not have the effect that the popularizing writers of recent icon books tell us it has.
+What we do know is that even in so classic and oft-quoted an example as the “Old Testament Trinity” attributed to Andrei Rublov (there is now some controversy over its attribution and age), the odd perspective does not have the effect that the popularizing writers of recent icon books tell us it has.
 One does not get the feeling that the focal point of the image is in the viewer’s space.
 Instead one merely notes that the painter has arranged the planes of the image so that it may be fitted harmoniously into the rectangular space, with planes near the bottom slanting downward, and planes near the top (the building at rear left) slanting up.
 The eye is drawn into the image not because of “reverse perspective,” not because of the two inward-slanting platforms on which the feet of the side angels rest, but simply because the position of the three figures is reminiscent of actual perspective, with the central figure placed higher on the flat surface than the two side figures, creating a kind of visual hollow space that attracts the eye to the stronger colors of the central angel’s garments.
 There is a bit more to it that might be said, but none of it has to do with “reverse perspective.”
 If you doubt that, just cover the lower portion of the icon and examine the result.

 What is characteristic of traditional icons is stylization and abstraction.
 Instead of showing a building or a person as each would appear in reality, icons instead show a simplified, stylized abstraction of a building or a person.
 That is something that developed over time, with some of the earliest icons being actually more realistic than later images.
 And again it was the result of artists who were not educated in normal perspective and were not concerned about how a person really looked — because, after all, who knew how Jonah or Adam or Moses, or any of the Old Testament people, really looked — but that did not matter.
 What mattered was having an abstraction, a figure that could be identified by certain visual characteristics as representing Jonah, or Adam, or Moses; and that, along with an identifying inscription, was considered to be sufficient.
 Such an abstraction came to be considered, in iconography, how that person was consistently to be painted.
 The abstraction became the person, so that a believer looking at an icon could say, “That is St. Christopher,” or “That is St. Nikita.”